 l study political behavior and political economy from a U.S. and comparative perspective.
-I am particularly interested in the psychological foundations of political preferences.
-I also explore the institutional context that influences their consequences for political outcomes.
-In my dissertation, I focus on the role of time preferences in political behavior.
+I am particularly interested in the consequences of behavioral decision-making and institutional context for democratic representation and governance.

 My current research agenda investigates the psychological and institutional factors that shape time preferences in political behavior.
 The goal is to study interventions that encourage citizens to become more politically engaged and take more sustainable political decisions.